 The rotting fish carcasses were only one of the many quirks we encountered that day.
 First, my journey to Fort Erie took over three hours from Toronto (about double the usual time) due to road closures and accidents and rush hour and people just generally being idiots.
-Secondly, the battery pack for my strobes was dead, so my plan of shooting Wendy in mixed “sunset + strobe” conditions had to be revised to “sunset only”.
-Thirdly, Wendy somehow managed to get lipstick right dead centre on the front of her bikini bottoms (don’t ask).
+Secondly, the battery pack for my strobes was dead, so my plan of shooting Wendi in mixed “sunset + strobe” conditions had to be revised to “sunset only”.
+Thirdly, Wendi somehow managed to get lipstick right dead centre on the front of her bikini bottoms (don’t ask).

 - Nikon D600 DSLR Camera (get the newer Nikon D610 at Amazon)